miklevin/MikeLev.in/_posts/2024-11-17-persistent-spa-arguments.md

 Sweet dreams! 🌙

 **Me**: I will, thanks.
-And remember, the 3 main metaphors are: what's most broken?
+And remember, the 3 main metaphors are: What's most broken?
 Where do you get the biggest bang for the buck?
 And what plates need to be spun?
 G'night.

 **Claude**: Perfect distillation of pragmatic problem-solving: